 When walking along a river, I frequently meet fly fishermen trying to fish nymphs with leaders that are too short.
-Keep in mind that this text deals only with fishing weighted flies on a monofilament leader.
+Keep in mind that this text deals only with flyfishing weighted flies on a monofilament leader.

 Unless you are still water fishing, you must realize that your leader will never be hanging down perpendicular from the end of your flyline or your strike indicator.
 In flowing waters, the drift is always slower near the bottom than it is on the surface.
 So your pattern will dive at an angle of 30 to 60 degrees (measured against the surface).
 In cases where a tapered leader is used, getting your pattern near the bottom is even more difficult.